+50.000 personas ya confían en EnergyProdetox

 PHASE 2.
 Conjugation

-Unlike phase 1, where we stimulate the expression of different enzymes to transform the toxic substance, the reactions of phase 2 decrease the biological activity and the toxicity of the original molecule.
+Unlike phase 1, where we stimulate the expression of different enzymes to transform the toxic substance, the reactions in phase 2 decrease biological activity and the toxicity of the original molecule.

-Conjugation reactions occur, which are based on uniting the metabolic products of the transformation of xenobiotics in phase I with compounds that will neutralize them.
+Conjugation reactions occur, which are based on joining the metabolic products of the transformation of xenobiotics in phase I with compounds that will neutralize them.

 We could say that they put them in secure containers for disposal.